cnescatlab/sonar-scanner-catlab/README.md

       --net sonarbridge
       ```

-This image suffers from the same limitation as the official SonarQube [sonarsource/sonar-scanner-cli](https://hub.docker.com/r/sonarsource/sonar-scanner-cli) image.
-Consequently, should you analyze .NET projects, use the SonarScanner for MSBuild.
-Moreover, should you use a directory to save the scanner cache, create it before running a container.
+This image suffers from the same limitations as the official SonarQube [sonarsource/sonar-scanner-cli](https://hub.docker.com/r/sonarsource/sonar-scanner-cli) image.

+* If you need to analyze .NET projects, you must use the SonarScanner for MSBuild.
+* If you want to save the sonar-scanner cache, you must create the directory to bind mount in the container before running it.
 For more information, see [SonarQube documentation](https://docs.sonarqube.org/8.4/analysis/scan/sonarscanner/#header-6).

 ### How to use embedded tools